 Not long after, amid the round winding of loops, a palace appeared.
 As they approached it, the girls could see rich crenels and fine adornments.
-White, petrified jewlery were guarding every tower.
+White, petrified ornaments were guarding every tower.

 They stepped on the alley that led to the main entrance.
-Each rising column was sustained by frozen, ivory figures.
-On either side of the alley were blossomed trees and rich lianas.
+Each rising column was backed by frozen, ivory figures.
+On either side of the alley they were blossomed trees and rich lianas.
 At gentle breezes white petals searched the ground in whimsical dances.

 The stares of the girls were becoming quite rude, but the creature was well worth being studied, for though, the size of an adult, it was merely a toy puppy.

 ‘Huh!’, managed Tina to exclaim.